 VALUES ('California', 'CA')

-By performing the above INSERT operation, it will first insert the record with the value of ID as null.
-After this, it will use the trigger to increment the value of the ID.
+By performing the above operation, it will use the trigger to increment the value of the ID.

-In this section, we will discuss how to create a SQL Server Trigger to reset the auto-increment ID value.
+In this section, we will discuss how to create an SQL Server Trigger to reset the auto-increment ID value.
 For this implementation, we will use the same tblUSAStates table.

-However, the tblUSAStates table does not consist of the auto-increment column, so first, we will understand how to ALTER the table and add an auto-increment column to it.
+However, the tblUSAStates table does not contain an auto-increment column, so first, we will understand how to ALTER the table and add one.

 Here are the SQL queries to add an auto-increment ID column to an existing table in SQL Server.